 Founder Compassion Passion Drives Your Venture, Compassion Defines It

-Founder Compassion: You will have heard that having a focussed passion for delivering benefit is a paramount quality for successful entrepreneurs, but not about doing so compassionately.
+Founder Compassion: You will have heard that having a focused passion for delivering benefit is a paramount quality for successful entrepreneurs, but you probably have not thought about doing so compassionately.

 Developing a compassionate approach to business may seem like strange advice for creating and developing your new venture.
 However, to attract both colleagues and customers, you will do better through compassion than command and control.
 New entrepreneurs exhibit a tremendous capacity for being aware of the world around them.
 It may even have been part of what drove them originally to want to start a venture, having spotted an opportunity that others had missed.

 Commanding and controlling types often exhibit detached impatience with others, as well as prejudice and discrimination.
 Founder compassion results in greater commitment from colleagues and permeates the startup’s culture, which in turn will engender better results1, being awake to issues that confront not only their colleagues, but also customers—and greater humanity.

 Entrepreneurial success is built through team efforts, which in turn depends on commitment.
 Even a solopreneur depends on a virtual team of people providing support.
 Leading a cohesive and effective team requires shared responsibility and goals, through mutual encouragement.